kasslent/clc-digital-skills/_lessons/module-1.1.md

 &lt;/html&gt;
 </code></pre>

+*Pro tip!*
+The W3C provides a free service to check if your markup is valid: [http://validator.w3.org/](http://validator.w3.org/) This is a very helpful tool to make sure all of your tags are opened and closed properly.

 >## EXERCISE: Setting up our first project
 > Over the next couple of weeks, as we familiarize ourselves with the basics of HTML & CSS, we'll be creating a fun and simple website about anything you like.
 [Here's an example](exercises/module1/project-one-sample) of what we'll be building.
 > First thing's first: creating our first HTML file!
 >
-> Remember to apply the file naming best practices!
+> Remember to apply the [file naming best practices](#best-practices-for-naming-web-files)!
 >
 > 1. Create a project folder.
 1. Open the project folder in your text editor.
 1. Open a new file and add in the basic HTML tags.
 1. Save file as **index.html**.
 1. Open **index.html** in the browser.
 You won't see anything in the browser just yet!
 There's no content, just the HTML page structure.
 1. Add a relevant page title to the `<title><title>` tag.
 1. Save & refresh the browser.
 Where do you see it?

 *Pro tip!*